International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 It’s not only about choosing whether to stay married; it’s also about figuring out what the marriage will be like after the affair.

-As the betrayed spouse, your thoughts are no longer only about your partner’s betrayal.
+As the betrayed spouse, your thoughts are no longer only about your partner’s betrayal or your own guilt.
 Instead, you have a wider understanding, possibly from marriage counselling, that helps guide your future actions.

 This stage is marked by practical choices—whether that’s deciding to fully work on healing the relationship, trying a temporary separation, or maybe concluding that the marriage can’t be fixed.